 - a.
 Opening Ritual

 - b.
 Roll Call

 - c.
 Reading of the minutes of the last meeting

 - d.
-Reports of Officers

-- e.
-Reports of Committees
+Reports of Officers and their Committees

 - f.
-Unfinished business from previous meetings
+Old Business

 - g.
 New Business

 - h.
-Miscellaneous: announcements, requests, etc.

-- i.
-Adjournment
+Announcements

 - j.
-Closing Ritual
+Closing Ritual and Adjournment

 Section 2.
 Regular meetings shall be held weekly during the year at a time and place to be determined by the chapter.
 Meetings can be changed or canceled by the Executive Board provided that 36 hours advance notice is given to all members and no two meeting are consecutively changed or canceled.
 Special meetings may be called by no less than the affirmative vote of one-fifth vote of the members in good standing of the chapter.